 RV dehumidifiers come in all sizes.
 When selecting a dehumidifier, RVers must balance practicality and available storage space.
-A 43’ toy hauler needs a different dehumidifier capacity than a campervan, for example.
+A 43’ toy hauler needs a different dehumidifier capacity than a small campervan, for example.

 Standard RV dehumidifiers will store 16-36 ounces of liquid, but some units keep 230+ ounces.
 If you need your dehumidifier for a larger rig, and you often travel in more humid climates, consider a larger unit.

 How do you spend most of your time camping?
 If you usually connect your RV to a power source, you have a lot more options.